 Due to their physiology, there are differences between large breed chickens and other breeds when it comes to their health and propensity for illnesses:

-- Because of their size and propensity for lying down, large breed chickens commonly have a large red area from vent to chest that is feather-free year round.
+- Because of their size and propensity for lying down, large breed chickens commonly have a large red strip from vent to chest that is feather-free year round.

-- Large breed chickens are especially prone to overheating, so always monitor them on hotter days and take them inside immediately if they show signs of heat exhaustion such as panting, drooping, and collapse.
-Contact your veterinarian immediately if intervention does not help!
+- Large breed chickens are especially prone to overheating, so always monitor them on hot and/ or humid days and move them to a cooler space immediately if they show signs of heat exhaustion such as panting, drooping, and collapse.
+Call your veterinarian immediately if one of your residents appears to be suffering from heat exhaustion.

 - Because of their near-infinite appetite, large breed chickens are much more prone to an impacted crop, so stay vigilant in monitoring their food intake and crop health.